 On the other hand, if you are applying for life insurance and are diagnosed with the coronavirus in the process, what happens to your in-process application will depend on the life insurance company.
 There is a chance that your application will be rejected or postponed, with the opportunity for reconsideration after you have recovered.

-If you have recently traveled internationally or plan to travel to countries with coronavirus outbreaks, some life insurance companies may reject or postpone your life insurance application until 30 days after your return, while others will proceed business as usual.
+If you have recently traveled internationally, some life insurance companies may reject or postpone your life insurance application until 30 days after your return.

 Each company has different policies in place about offering coverage for individuals who are traveling internationally, and it is important to check with the insurer to see what their travel guidelines are.